Mercedes-Benz C-Class Summary

 The Mercedes-Benz C-Class variants are as follows: Prime C220d, Progressive C200, Progressive C220d and AMG Line C300d.
 Features include auto climate control, satellite navigation, panoramic sunroof, 13-speaker Burmester hi-fi system, rear-view camera, Bluetooth connectivity, LED ambient cabin lighting, a 10.25-inch infotainment screen, paddle-shifters and LED lights.
 On the safety front, it gets seven airbags, active parking assist with Parktronic and Reversing camera, ABS, EBD and traction control.

-Even inside the C-Class, there are some bits and bobs lifted off the S-Class.
+For less than half the price, Mercedes-Benz C-Class borrows some bits and bobs lifted off the S-Class.
 The centre console gets a wooden finish, while the design of the dashboard looks solid and well built.
 The steering, with its circular central boss, feels nice to hold.
 And the instrument cluster boasts of simplistic dials and an informative multi-info screen.
 The front seats are huge and supportive, and the side bolstering provides ample cushioning.
-The front seats are electrically adjustable and feature a memory function too.
+Inclusive of its on-road piece, Mercedes-Benz C-Class’ also gets electrically adjustable front seats with memory function.
 At the back, there is a good amount of legroom and decent headroom as well.
 And the rear seats provide good comfort as well.